trainer-ryan-eqc/trainer-ryan-eqc/README.md

 # Hi there 👋, I'm Ryan

 I’m a **Full-Stack Web Developer** passionate about building user-friendly, scalable, and efficient web applications.
-With a background in joinery/manufacturing and years of leadership experience, I bring not only technical expertise but also strong organizational and problem-solving skills to every project.
+With a background in joinery/manufacturing and years of leadership and education experience, I bring not only technical expertise but also strong organizational and problem-solving skills to every project.

 ---